Definition / Description

 - may be exempt from facilities and administrative (F&A) costs.

-- require the university to return any unexpended participant support costs to them.
+- require the university to return any unexpended participant support costs to the sponsor.

 - are associated with special programs that provide research experience for participants, such as Research Experience for Undergraduates (REU) and Research Experiences for Teachers (RET) on National Science Foundation grants.
 Additional sponsor regulations: